elatov/elatov.github.io/_posts/2012-08-29-psod-failed-at-vmkdriverssrc_9vmklinux_9vmwarelinux_scsi-c2221-not-reached.md

 	Failed at vmkdrivers/src\_9/vmklinux\_9/vmware/linux_scsi.c:2221 -- NOT REACHED

 It looks like the local disk driver is having an issue.
-Checking out the host&#8217;s local controllers, I saw the following:
+Checking out the host's local controllers, I saw the following:

 	~ # lspci | grep vmhba